fz16336/Applied-Deep-Learning/README.md

 <!-- ![Inputs](/figures/input_features.png)  -->
 <img src="/figures/input_features.png" alt="input" width="500"/>

-Furthermore, as part the ETL process, we used PyTorch's DataLoader utility to load the different inputs for training the network.
+Furthermore, as part of the ETL process, we used PyTorch's DataLoader utility to load the different inputs for training the network.

 ## The model architecture